purduehackers/webring/doc/Configuration.md

   - `<RING_BASE_URL>/prev` or `<RING_BASE_URL>/previous` (with optional `?host=` parameter)
   - `<RING_BASE_URL>/next` (with optional `?host=` parameter)

   If any of these links is missing, the site fails the check.
+Additionally, elements of any kind with a `data-phwebring` attribute containing the value `home`, `prev`/`previous`, or `next` will be accepted instead of a link element.

+## Live reloading

+If the configuration file is changed while the webring is running, this change will be detected, and the webring will attempt to re-load the member list.
+**Only the `members` table is re-loaded; other changes will not be applied.**

+If the updated configuration file is invalid, an error will be logged and the update will be ignored, leaving the webring running the old configuration.